nabil-zakaria/flexischools-order-processing/CICD Strategy.md

 12. Use Flyway or Liquidbase to perform schema validation and apply database migrations (if detected).
 13. Enable a Feature Flag configured in the staging environment Fargate service code to test writes to the database work as expected.
 14. Perform Integration and/or End-to-End testing.
-      1. If writes to the database are functioning correctly:
+      1. If all tests pass and writes to the database work correctly:
          1. Enable a Feature Flag configured in the staging environment Fargate service to enable processing of messages from the staging SQS queue again.
       2. If a problem is detected writing to the database:
          1. Automatically rollback the database migration.